chaoss/grimoirelab-tutorial/perceval/getting_commits_from_a_git_repository.md

 # Getting commits from a git repository

 Now that we have Perceval insttalled, let's give it a try.
-For that, we will use the very own git repository for the Perceval source code as the data source to retrieve (do you appreciate the nice recursion here?)
+For that, we will use the git repository for the Perceval source code as the data source to retrieve (do you appreciate the nice recursion here?)

 ## Using Perceval as a program